ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 A big step is comprised of many smaller steps.

 By breaking down a card well, you'll find you are able to do the task better.
-You are able to understand it in clarity.
+You are able to understand with better clarity.

 There are a few ways to break a task in Trello.